NVIDIA/aistore/downloader/README.md

 ## Cancellation

-Any download request can be canceled at any time by making a `DELETE` request with provided `id` (which is returned upon job creation).
+Any download request can be canceled at any time by making a `DELETE` request to `/v1/download/cancel` with provided `id` (which is returned upon job creation).

 ### Request Query Parameters